 19. Cheese

-Cheese is a calorie-dense dairy product that supports weight gain while offering calcium, fat, and protein.
+Cheese is a calorie-dense dairy product that can support weight gain while offering calcium, fat, and protein.

 Nutritional Profile (1 Slice Cheddar Cheese – 28g):